Introduction to ACME

 note

-- Select the channels by pressing the associated number button on the front panel
+- Select the channel by pressing the associated number button on the front panel

 note